Deb Haaland confirmed as interior secretary, becoming the first Native American U.S. Cabinet member

 Anderson has been appointed principal deputy solicitor at the Department of the Interior.

-He is enrolled in the Bois Forte Band of the Minnesota Chippewa Tribe and taught at the University of Washington School of Law and directed its Native American Law Center for the past 20 years.
+He is enrolled in the Bois Forte Band of the Minnesota Chippewa Tribe and has taught at the University of Washington School of Law and directed its Native American Law Center for the past 20 years.
 He also has been a visiting professor at the Harvard Law School for more than a decade.

 Pinkham, a Nez Perce tribal member and treaty fishing rights champion as executive director of the Columbia Inter-Tribal Fish Commission, has been invited by the Biden administration to serve as a primary deputy secretary for civil works at the U.S. Army Corps of Engineers.